 SWEDEN/UK: Shoppers Pay The Price For Top Brands' Greed

 The report, commissioned by the UK's Department of Trade and Industry and the Swedish government, looked at the prices of 133 branded items, including clothing and footwear products, in the UK, Sweden, France, Germany and the US.

 Help test our new apparel sourcing tool.

-- Global apparel markets: product developments and innovations, October 2016
+- Technical textile markets: product developments and innovations, December 2016

 - Southeast Asia strategic sourcing review – a focus on Cambodia, Vietnam and Myanmar